-Norton is the delegate from the District of Columbia and is a Democrat.
+Norton is the representative from the District of Columbia and is a Democrat.
 She has served since Jan 3, 1991.
 Norton is next up for reelection in 2022 and serves until Jan 3, 2023.

-Because the District of Columbia is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Norton can vote in committee but not on the House floor, including not on the final passage of bills.
+Because the District of Columbia is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Norton can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 Read our 2020 Report Card for Norton.

 The chart is based on the bills Norton has sponsored and cosponsored from Jan 3, 2017 to Jun 11, 2021.
 See full analysis methodology.

 Eleanor Norton sits on the following committees: